koheishingai/blog/_posts/2013-08-12-nitrous-io-stories-ryan-smith-and-heroku-wilson-smith.md

 ### What hardware do you use?

 I use a Macbook Pro.
-OSX is nice, but I run 0 production systems on OSX, thus I spend a lot of time working on Linux and UNIX variants running on cloud computers.
+OSX is nice, but I run 0 production systems on OSX, thus I spend a lot of time working with Linux & UNIX which run on cloud computers.
 I also spend a lot of time tinkering and researching the Plan9 OS.

 ### What do you code on Nitrous.IO?